New Employee Orientation: Employee Onboarding

 Employee onboarding also includes training on-the-job, often with a coworker who does or has done the job.
 New employee orientation frequently includes spending time doing the jobs in each department to understand the flow of the product or service through the organization.

 Various organizations do new employee orientation differently.
 Orientations range from a full day or two of paperwork, presentations, and introductions to a daily orientation program that was effective in one company for years.

 In the daily orientation program, the manager of the new employee's department sets up a 120-day orientation during which the new employee learned something new about the company every day while also performing the job.

 From meeting the CEO to operating each piece of equipment in the plant, this longer-term orientation welcomed the new employee and gradually immersed them in the organization's operation, history, culture, values, and mission.

 Early in the 120-day program, new employees attended training sessions and completed the necessary employment and benefits paperwork, but the rest was custom designed for the employee.

 Effective new employee orientations often contain components over time whether for 30 days, 90 days or more.
 It is not effective to hit a new employee with too much information during their first few days of work.

 Finally, many organizations assign a mentor or buddy to the new employee.
-This coworker answers all of the questions and aids the new employee to quickly feel at home.
+This coworker answers all of their questions and aids the new employee to quickly feel at home.

-The selection an training of these employees is critical.
+The selection and training of these employees is critical.
 You don’t want a disenfranchised or unhappy employee mentoring others.